bigskysoftware/htmx/www/extensions/local-vars.md

 ## The `local-vars` Extension

-This extension allows you to send localStorage or sessionStorage variables values to the server.
+This extension allows you to send localStorage or sessionStorage variables' values to the server.
 It also allows the server to return values to the same variables.

-Set the **Local-Vars** header on the response if you need to send the the localStorage or sessionStorage variable values back to the client browser.
+Set the **Local-Vars** header on the response if you need to send the the localStorage or sessionStorage variables' values back to the client browser.

 **Parameters** for include-local-vars or data-include-local-vars should be a space delimited list of local variables or "sessionStorage:1" if you want to use sessionStorage instead.

-The localStorage variable do not need to be instanciated, but uninstanciated variables aren't sent to the server.
+The localStorage variables do not need to be instanciated, but uninstanciated variables aren't sent to the server.
 Also, this extension will not clear localStorage variables on unload event.